wolandark/wim/README.md

 - Customizability!
 It is lightweight and extensible and FAST!

 # Notes
 - Make sure to setup your $TERM variable properly.
 On Unix and Unix-like systems the $TERM must report `xterm-256color`.
+See [this](https://github.com/wolandark/wim/wiki#how-to-setup-term) wiki note.
 - Some terminals hold unto your Ctrl or Alt or shift key for their own functions.
 It's up to you to use a sane terminal emulator!
 - This config has been tested on various GNU+Linux distros as well as MacOS, FreeBSD and Windows, but official support will only be provided for GNU+Linux distros.